ccrd1711/space_shack/TESTING.md

 Below are 5 screenshots all relating to errors I had found within the booking form and were subsequently fixed (please see [bugs](#bugsissuesfixes)).

 Despite setting initial parameters, my code did not sufficiently prevent all booking-related faults.
-During testing, I discovered that unvalidated users could submit bookings, including:
+During testing, I discovered that unvalidated users could submit bookings with:

 - Incorrectly formatted email addresses
 - Stay durations longer than intended
 - Guest numbers exceeding the 2-person limit
+- Stays that begun in the past, or when the check-in date was after the check-out date

 Each of these issues caused the site to break or behave unexpectedly.
 Validation checks were added to address these problems and ensure user input meets all booking requirements.These screenshots provide additional contextual proof that these issues are now dealt with and hopefully should no longer be an issue on the site.